Land-Use Controls: Comprehensive Plans, Zoning, and Property Restrictions

 To prevent the haphazard development of land, land-use is restricted by public and private land-use controls. and by government ownership of land.
 For instance, parks and forest preserves are protected by government ownership.

 The federal government has virtually no laws regulating land-use.
 Most land-use controls are within the province of the states, but their enactment and enforcement are delegated to the local governments.
-Hence, land-use controls can vary widely across localities.
+Hence, land-use controls varies widely across localities.

 Land-use controls consists of government ordinances, codes, and permit requirements that restrict the private use of land and natural resources, to conform to public policies.
 There are several types of land-use regulations, including subdivision regulations, zoning, building codes, housing codes, curve-cut permit systems, historic preservation laws, and tree cutting laws.